sliptype/sliptype.github.io/src/pages/styling-in-cyclejs/index.md

 * Styles are checked at compile-time
 * No template literals

-I've been pleasantly surprised at how easily this allows for maintainable styling!
+I've been pleasantly surprised with how easy this makes writing maintainable styles!